 It was just one lone kiss, no more, that's all What could it hurt?
 I wanted something to recall when I would no longer have your face before me.

-If I could give it willingly, and ask for nothing more.
-Could you not take it as a gift, and allow me through the door?
-Without the hurt, with no rearet, to leave you happily.
-Without the guilt, without the threat of what would have to he?
-But you a man of honour high, would pay the price as well as L You could not let me have my momentary reverie.
-Our lips had barely parted when you uttered your regret, "Thus endeth the relationship, don't look surprised!", you enid The computer-you spewed forth the words, making sure I understood, What had just transpired twixt thee and me was anything but good.
+If I could give it willingly, and ask for nothing more, Could you not take it as a gift, and allow me through the door?

+Without the hurt, with no regret, to leave you happily, Without the guilt, without the threat of what would have to be?

+But you a man of honour high, would pay the price as well as I.

+You could not let me have my momentary reverie.
+Our lips had barely parted when you uttered your regret, "Thus endeth the relationship, don't look surprised!", you said.

+The computer-you spewed forth the words, making sure I understood,

+What had just transpired twixt thee and me was anything but good.

 I had to know the human-you, computers cannot feel!
 Was it so wretched that you fell from your near-perfect pedestal?

-I saw the look of agony upon your face - the cost was much too areat!
+I saw the look of agony upon your face - the cost was much too great!

 I did not count the cost of you - I should have known - too late.

 That a man of your morality, and extremely high integrity could not forfeit all for what he'd call a momentary pleasure.
 Though I could take the loss in lieu of that which I would treasure.

 For I'll remember every second of that sensual experience.

 I've implanted it all, step by step, so I can call it hence.

-Indeed, I have the memory of your hand upon my hip, The softness of your mustache as it grazed my upper lip, The thickness of your lower lip that pushed against mine gently, Two pair of lips that moved as one and opened in synchrony.
+Indeed, I have the memory of your hand upon my hip, The softness of your mustache as it grazed my upper lip, The thickness of your lower lip that pushed against mine aently

+Two pair of lips that moved as one and opened in synchrony.

 I know the very second that you seemed to lose control, It's imprinted on my every sense as well as on my soul.

-Tongue of fire flew in my mouth and searched its contents wildly.
+Tongue of fire flew in my mouth and searched its contents

+wildly.

 To say you gave me "sweet surprise" would be putting it quite mildly.

 Your fingers struggled on my back, but still they would not stray.

-It seemed your honour would be saved for yet another day-It was exactly then you felt regret, and had to step away.
-Oh, I will not forget your words and anguished looks that battered me.
-Though I would not allow them steal my pleasure from me quickly.
+Oh, I will not forget your words and anguished looks that battered me,

+Though I would not allow them steal my pleasure from me quickly,

 I've felt their lash a thousand times, within my memory!
 I know that I cannot return, that is part of the price, But it helps to know that part of you is fire as well as ice.
 I wanted most of all to give what you had first giv'n me, But I did not count the greater cost, the one I could not see, Though my desire was to give, instead I took from thee.

 Yet ask me, would I take it back, this object of my agony?

 And I would have to say, "Oh no!
-It seems it was my destinyto prove you right, and to fulfill my self-fulfilling prophecy!"
+It seems it was my destiny-

+to prove you right, and to fulfill my self-fulfilling prophecy!"